 a short story by Bill Adler

-The disembodied voice arrives on my left.
+The disembodied voice is louder in my left ear than in the right.
 A man’s voice.
 Young, a smooth baritone that echoes.
 In the pitch dark I can't see or know anything other than the man’s voice and that we are in a room with solid walls of some kind.

 “I could tell you were awake.
-Your breathing changed.
 Your breathing rate increased right after you took in a swallow of air.
 I’m a paramedic, so I noticed.”

 My head hurts, especially the back of it.
-I try to raise my arm, but my hands are stuck.
+I try to raise my arm, but my wrists are bound.

 “I’m in pain all over and I’m cold.
 My head feels like it’s been split in two.”

 “Yeah.
 I know.
 What’s the last thing you remember before you woke up in this nightmare?”

 “I was pushing my stroller between two buildings on Third to get out of the sun.
 My husband said he’d dash into Starbucks for a couple of iced coffees while I waited in the shade.”

 My mind snaps to attention.
 Involuntarily, I try to bring my palm to my face but it won’t move.
 “Oh my God.
 Emily!
 Where is Emily?”
 Although I already know it won’t amount to anything, I struggle in my chair with all my might, tugging against the cuffs.
 “Where's my baby?
 Is she here?
 Emily!
 Emily!”
 A six-month-old isn't going to respond, but the motherly instinct rules me, and I call out, “Emily!
 Where are you?”
 I shiver from the cold and shudder with fear.
 My cheeks are covered with tears I cannot wipe off.
 I hear dripping, but it is not the sound of my tears falling to the floor.

 “Hey, hey.
 She’s not here.
 I’m sure your daughter's okay.”